An HSBC Credit Card Account Requires Qualification

 This is truly a Premier credit card.
 However, unless you have significant financial resources, this is not a card you will make application for.
 The application is not available to anyone who does not have a Premier relationship with HSBC bank.

-There are only a few credit cards issued that require a stellar level of financial resources simply to make an application - the HSBC credit card account is one of those prime credit cards.
+There are only a few credit cards issued that require a stellar level of financial resources simply to make an application – the account from HSBC is one of those prime credit cards.